What Is Bounce Rate? Your Analytics Tool Is Probably Measuring It Wrong

 Sources: Siege Media (1.3B sessions), CXL Benchmarks, Databox

-The takeaway: a 70% bounce rate on a blog is perfectly normal.
-A 70% bounce rate on a product page is a problem.
-Context is everything.
+A 70% bounce rate on a blog is perfectly normal.
+The exact same 70% on a product page is a problem.
+The number tells you nothing on its own.
+The page it sits on tells you everything.

 Why high bounce rate is not always bad

 A bounce means the visitor left after one page.
-It does not mean they were unhappy.
-Think about these scenarios:
+It does not mean the visitor left unhappy.
+Those are two different things, and the metric can't tell them apart.
+Walk through a few cases.

 Someone Googles "how to reset my router."
-They land on your help article, follow the three-step instructions, and close the tab.
-That's a bounce, and it's a perfectly successful visit.
-The visitor got exactly what they needed.
+They land on your help article, follow the three steps, and close the tab.
+That's a bounce.
+It's also a perfect visit.
+They came for one thing, got it, and went on with their day.

 Someone looks up your restaurant's hours.
 They find them on your homepage and leave.
 Bounce.
-But they're showing up at 7pm tonight.
+And they're sitting down at your table at 7pm tonight.

-Someone reads your entire 2,500-word guide on tax deductions.
-They spend 9 minutes on the page, scroll to the bottom, and bookmark it for later.
+Someone reads your whole 2,500-word guide on tax deductions.
+They spend 9 minutes on the page, scroll to the very bottom, and bookmark it.
 In Universal Analytics, that was a bounce.
-In GA4 with the default 10-second threshold, it's not (9 minutes is well over 10 seconds).
-In Clickport, it's not a bounce either (the scroll depth alone exceeds 25%).
+In GA4 with the default 10-second threshold, it isn't, because 9 minutes clears 10 seconds with room to spare.
+In Clickport it isn't either, because the scroll depth alone is past 25%.

-The problem shows up when bounce rate is high on pages where you need visitors to take action.
-A pricing page at 85% suggests people aren't finding what they expected.
-A product page at 90% probably has a UX issue or a content mismatch.
-A checkout page with high bounce almost certainly means something is broken.
+So when is a high bounce rate the real thing?
+When it lands on a page where you needed the visitor to do something next.
+A pricing page at 85% says people aren't finding what they expected.
+A product page at 90% usually means a UX snag or a content mismatch.
+A checkout page with high bounce almost always means something is broken.
+Go fix that one.

 When to worry (and when not to)